+Ayesha Green

-Ayesha Green (Kāi Tahu, Ngāti Kahungunu, b.
-1987) Mum (May 1985) 2020 Acrylic on canvas This painting was made for the landmark exhibition Toi Tū Toi Ora (2020), held at Auckland Art Gallery Toi o Tāmaki.
-As the title indicates, the work depicts the artist's mother, Christina.
-It is based on a photograph that was taken during Christina's first visit to her ancestral marae, Ōtākou, on the Otago Peninsula.
-She stands in the doorway of the wharenui Tamatea.
-The work is imbued with excitement but also tentativeness.
+(Kāi Tahu, Ngāti Kahungunu, b.
+1987)

+Mum (May 1985) 2020 Acrylic on canvas

+This painting was made for the landmark exhibition Toi $T\bar{u}$ Toi Ora (2020-21), held at Auckland Art Gallery Toi o Tāmaki, and depicts the artist's mother, Christina.
+It is based on a photograph taken during Christina's first visit to her marae, Ōtākou, on the Otago Peninsula.
+She stands at the entrance to the wharenui, Tamatea.
+It looks rather as though she is about to embark on a journey.
+The painting is imbued with excitement but also tentativeness.
 The wall text from Toi Tū Toi Ora notes, 'Green depicts this moment of introduction to discuss an ongoing relationship to one's cultural heritage'.

 Like her mother, the artist grew up disconnected by distance from her southern marae.
 Until recently, she was based in Ōtepoti, in close proximity to Ōtākou.
 She has been working to establish ties with the marae and to trace her whakapapa.
 The portrait underscores the central role of such processes in reclaiming one's identity.
 The wharenui is an embodiment of Green's ancestors.
 A work that might initially seem to depict one family member in fact encompasses many.

 Mum (May 1985) is in Green's typical style, in which colours are made homogenous and details distilled.
 There is little sense of depth, and brushstrokes are minimised, creating an image that is noticeably flat.
 This mode of working emphasises composition and line.
 Both are carefully worked out, and serve to counteract the apparent simplicity of the work.
 The painting possesses the graphic strength of cartoon or comic book imagery, children's drawings, and 'naïve' art.
 Green's mother is elevated to the status of a heroine.